h-solheim/website/_pages/about.md

 Hello!
 I am an economics PhD student at [Columbia University](https://econ.columbia.edu/).
 My research interests include labor, public, and behavioral economics.
 My graduate studies are supported by the [National Science Foundation](https://www.nsf.gov/funding/opportunities/grfp-nsf-graduate-research-fellowship-program).

-Before starting my PhD, I graduated summa cum laude from the [University of Oregon](https://www.uoregon.edu/) and worked as a pre-doctoral fellow at the [National Bureau of Economic Research](https://www.nber.org/).
+Before starting my PhD, I graduated from the [University of Oregon](https://www.uoregon.edu/) with majors in mathematics and economics and worked as a pre-doctoral fellow at the [National Bureau of Economic Research](https://www.nber.org/).

 <!-- PLACEHOLDER (uncomment if applicable): -->
 <!-- **I will be on the 2027-2028 job market.** -->